djangopbx/djangopbx-docs/docs/admin/accounts/gateways.rst

 * Caller ID In From
     If your caller ID isn't working setting this to true will often fix the problem.
 * Supress CNG
-    If True comfort noise will be diabled.
+    If True, comfort noise will be disabled.
 * Sip CID Type
     The SIP caller id type: pid, rpid, or none.
 * Codec Preferences
-    Set codec preferences as a list.
-Ex: PCMA,G729,G722
+    Set codec preferences as a list (Example: PCMA, G729, G722).
 * Extension In Contact
     Option to set the Extension in Contact header.
 * Ping